So are NFC review cards allowed, or not?

 Skip the tap card.
 Send a link that actually gets finished.

-Send one guided review request after your next job instead of tapping a card on-site.
-You stay clear of the on-premises rule, and the review gets written because the customer isn't left staring at a blank box.
+Send one guided review request after your next job instead of expecting an immediate tap on-site.
+That removes the employee-waiting problem and helps the customer respond without starting from a blank page.